saebekassebil/teoria/README.md

  - Holds the `TeoriaNote` that is the root of the chord.

 #### TeoriaChord.bass
   - Holds the `TeoriaNote` that is the bass of the chord.
+Usefull to get the bass of an inverted chord.

-  The bass will be the same as the root except for inverted chords (e.g : with ``Am/B`` A is the root and B is the bass)
+  NB : The bass will be the same as the root if the chord is in root position and ``chord.root === chord.bass`` will return true

-  NB : You can check if the chord is inverted with the test ``chord.root === chord.bass``

 #### TeoriaChord#notes()
  - Returns an array of `TeoriaNote`s that the chord consists of.